openedx/frontend-base/README.md

 ### 8. Search for any other usages of `frontend-build`

 Find any other imports/usages of `frontend-build` in your repository and replace them with `frontend-base` so they don't break.

+## Migrating to frontend-base

+Currently this section is a quick of notes documenting required changes to MFEs.
+We will turn this into a more rigorous migration guide in the future.

+- First follow the steps above in the "Development" section.
+- Description fields are now required on all i18n messages in the repository.
+This is because of a change to the ESLint config.